 Major Subcontractors: Aptima, Inc.; Pitch

-Project Objectives: The mission of this project is to develop architectural models that will be used to guide the construction of integrated simulations and training modules for the JETS system, which will be used throughout the DOD’s medical departments.
-This study aims to add to the current body of knowledge by identifying and addressing gaps in joint en route care training and constructing a top-level interoperable architectural framework for a training system of systems.
+Project Objectives: The mission of this program is to develop architectural models that will be used to guide the construction of integrated simulations and training modules for the JETS system, which will be utilized throughout the Department of Defense’s (DOD) medical departments.
+The study aims to add to the current body of knowledge by identifying and addressing gaps in joint en route care training and constructing a top-level interoperable architectural framework for a training system of systems.

-The first phase will focus on creating prototype knowledge products that will interoperate and integrate with future programs within the Medical Simulation Enterprise (MSE).
-The project will produce designs for an overarching architecture—including a common, objective, and engineering-oriented lexicon—along with a governance strategy and a definition of shared services.
+Phases I and II of this project will focus on creating prototype knowledge products that will interoperate and integrate with future programs within the Medical Simulation Enterprise (MSE).
+The program will produce designs for an overarching architecture, including a common, objective, and engineering-oriented lexicon, along with a governance strategy and a definition of shared services.
 The lexicon will be detailed in a draft Medical Modeling and Simulation (MMS) Federation Object Model (FOM).
-A collection of DoD Architecture Framework (DoDAF) views will be developed and integrated into the Capabilities Development Document (CDD).
+A collection of Department of Defense Architecture Framework (DoDAF) views will be developed and integrated into the Capabilities Development Document (CDD).